concordion/concordion-logging-tooltip-extension-demo/README.md

 Running the tests
 ---------------------------

-The tests use Selenium's FirefoxDriver, so you'll need to have Firefox installed (or you could change the code to use a different driver).
+The tests use Selenium's ChromeDriver, so you'll need to have Chrome installed (or you could change the code to use a different driver).

 The download includes support to run the tests with either <a href="http://www.gradle.org/">Gradle</a> or <a href="http://maven.apache.org/">Maven</a>.